Add products by adding codes

 Electrical relays are an integral part of many devices and systems, playing a key role in their operation.
 Different types of relays are used depending on the specific application.
 For example, electromagnetic relays are often used in alarm systems where quick response is crucial.
 Solid-state relays, on the other hand, are ideal for industrial applications such as motor control due to their performance and durability.
 Below is a comparison table that shows the differences between the different types of relays:

-Motor in a washing machine
+Solid-state relay | Motor control | Motor in a washing machine |

 Choosing the right relay is key to optimizing the performance of the device or system.
 Therefore, it is useful to know the differences between the different types of relays and their applications.